 If you think “making art” is hard, you’re probably thinking too hard.
 Want to get some doable – and fun! – advice on nurturing your young artist at home?
 Education Detroit picked the brains of three Detroit art education pros: Roberta “Bobbi” Lucas with the El Arte early learning program at nonprofit Living Arts in Southwest Detroit; Carol Hofgartner, director of Art Road, a Livonia-based nonprofit that teaches art at two Detroit public elementary schools; and Ruth Goldfaden, a middle-school art teacher at Clippert Academy of Detroit Public Schools (her students’ award-winning float ideas have wound up in a few America’s Thanksgiving Parade processions in Detroit).
+Here, they provide details on how parents can encourage creativity at home with some creative ideas for kids.

 Dedicated art space